 Find excellent cover letter examples and advice at sample cover letters

 A top tip for writing a resume include making sure you start your resume with a powerful resume objective.
 Find help on writing objectives for resumes

 Use these tips on writing a resume to create a resume that lands you the job interview.

-Find out how to create a resume that gets past the ATS software many companies use to filter out applicants.
+Find out how to create an online resume that gets past the ATS software many companies use to filter out applicants online.

 Following up on your resume is key to success.
 Use this sample follow up on resume email to find out about your resume submission.

 There are two schools of thought about including references in your resume.
 One is that it is advisable to include a reference list with your resume to save the employer having to get back to you and request references.
 The other is that it is not necessary at this point in your job application, takes up valuable space on your resume and distracts from the substance of your resume.